Anirban-Majumder/Voice_Assistant/README.md

 ## Contributing

-To learn more about how to contribute, contact <contact@anirbanmajumder.tech>
+Any kind of positive contribution is welcome!
+Please help to grow by contributing to the project.

+If you wish to contribute, you can work on any feature or bugs.
+After adding your code, please send us a Pull Request.

+> Please read [`CONTRIBUTING`](CONTRIBUTING.md) for details on our [`CODE OF CONDUCT`](CODE_OF_CONDUCT.md), and the process for submitting pull requests to us.

 ## Software Information

 ### License

 Voice_Assistant is licensed under the MIT License.
-For more information, see [LICENSE.txt](https://github.com/anirbanmajumder0/Voice_Assistant/blob/main/LICENSE).
+For more information, see the [`LICENSE`](LICENSE) file for details.

 ### Finding the Software